GRI reporting: A guide for sustainability managers

 Get to know the GRI Standards

 Covering a wide range of environmental, economic and social topics, the GRI Standards are renowned for their comprehensiveness.
 And in 2021, GRI released its new reporting standards.
-These are mandatory for reports published after 1 January 2023.
+These new standards will apply to all organisations publishing reports in reference to or in accordance with the GRI Standards after 1 January 2023.

 Universal Standards